Comedian Matt Rife cancels IU shows, cites medical emergency

 In June, Actor Ashton Kutcher helped Rife announce his “ProbleMATTic World Tour” during a YouTube post.
 Kutcher, playing a genie, agreed to grant Rife a wish.
 Without giving away the video’s entire storyline, Kutcher grants Rife’s wish for a dream world tour.

-His 115-show tour has been a sellout in many cities.
+His 115-show tour has sold out in many cities.
 His next shows are scheduled for Thursday-Sunday in Chicago, according to his website.

 Ticket buyers can get refunds if bought through the auditorium or Ticketmaster.